Fujifilm GFX 50S versus Leica SL

-The physical size and weight of the Fujifilm GFX 50S and the Leica SL are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Fujifilm GFX 50S and the Leica SL is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GFX – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably larger (10 percent) than the Fujifilm GFX 50S.
 Moreover, the SL is markedly heavier (14 percent) than the GFX.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.